Glade Park is a Former Western Colorado Ranching and Farming Community.

-Glade Park is a former western Colorado ranching and farming community.
-It is located 16 miles west of downtown Grand Junction, the largest city on Colorado’s western slope.
+Glade Park is 16 miles west of Grand Junction and Fruita, Colorado and sits above the Colorado National Monument.
 The elevation of Glade Park is approximately 7,000 feet and because of the elevation, the temperature in Glade Park is typically 10 degrees cooler than in Grand Junction.
-Glade Park is an unincorporated community and has a U.S. Post Office located in Mesa County, the zip code is 81523.

-Most residents live on 35 to 40 acre plots, and commute to Grand Junction for work, groceries, auto parts and other necessities.
-Change has been slow, real slow and no one is complaining
+There are some incredible luxury homes, ranches and other very nice homes in Glade Park.
+Most residents live on 35 to 40 acre parcels, and some commute to Grand Junction for work, groceries, auto parts and other necessities.
+Homes have their own wells, septic systems and solar power is very practical and popular.
+Change has been slow, real slow and no one is complaining.

 Monument Road/DS Road: From the intersection of First Street and Grand Avenue in Grand Junction, travel west on Grand Avenue (Highway 340) for approximately one mile and turn left on Monument Road.
 Enter the Colorado National Monument.
 Take a left onto DS Road towards the Glade Park Store and follow this road to Glade Park.

-Glade Park has a cluster of old buildings…..a volunteer fire department, a post office, an old school that serves as a community center and the Glade Park Store.
+Glade Park has a cluster of old buildings…..a volunteer fire department, a post office (zip code 81523), an old school that serves as a community center and the Glade Park Store.
 This is the history of things past, the remaining ranches and the former residents who come to relive their roots and youth.